 The women’s dresses matched their shoes. (more than one woman, each with matching shoes)

 Notice that women’s was not an exception.
-The noun was made plural first and then the apostrophe was used.
-The only difference is that the plural of woman doesn’t have an s so we must add it at the end.
+The noun was made plural first and then the apostrophe was added.
+The only difference is that the plural of woman doesn’t end in an s.

 one boy’s book, two boys’ books